Mother thanks mystery man for saving daughter in Vegas shooting

 She says Shane helped Tina's boyfriend, Austin, carry her to a pickup truck, holding his shirt on her eye as they sped to the hospital.
 Once they arrived, the man, still unidentified, placed her in a wheelchair before she was taken away, said Moreland.

-"Thank you for saving my daughter's life," she said, CNN's Scott Mclean asked her what she wanted to say to the man who brought Tina to safety.
+"Thank you for saving my daughter's life," she said, CNN's Scott McLean asked her what she wanted to say to the man who brought Tina to safety.

 "That simple?" asked Mclean.